The Risk of Digital Accessibility Lawsuits is Reaching New Markets and Sectors

 Our tracking also shows that 12 percent of lawsuits filed this year against companies in all sectors feature accessibility issues with native applications.
 Clearly, a significant proportion of companies are struggling to ensure that the accessibility of their websites is mirrored in mobile and other device-specific applications.

 As we witnessed in 2019, some companies will face multiple lawsuits.
 This is often because companies have failed to enact accessibility changes to all of the websites in their business portfolio, or because a recent change in website design renders previously accessible content inaccessible.
 To avoid repeat court appearances and associated fees, companies should review the accessibility of their sites on an ongoing basis.

 If you want to avoid the growing legal risk of a non-compliant website, AudioEye can help.
-We offer fast and effective ADA compliance solutions that enable our clients to fend off lawsuits and legal demand letters from day one.
+We offer fast and effective ADA compliance solutions that enable our clients to fend off lawsuits and legal demand letters.
 Don’t wait to be sued, start your compliance journey with AudioEye today.

 Throughout 2019 and 2020, AudioEye has tracked ADA Title II and Title III lawsuits as filed in U.S. Federal District Courts and State Supreme and Superior Courts.
 This report considers all identified lawsuits as tracked by AudioEye staff.
 It does not include any calculation on the number of legal demand letters asserted by plaintiff’s making claims of non-compliance.
 AudioEye does not guarantee the accuracy of this report but has taken measures to track the details of the filed claims to the best of its ability given the resources available and the limited information supplied through the various sources associated with the publicly available information.